kriswiner/Katydid_STM32WB55/README.md

 The basic platform accepts small modules that can be customized for particular applications.
 The sketches in this repository demonstrate basic function of the platform as well as several plug-in devices already designed including:

-EnviroSense module measuring pressure/temperature/humidity (BME280), eqCO2 and VOC (CCS811), RGBW ambient light sensor (VEML6040) and Human presence sensor (AK9754);
+EnviroSense module measuring pressure/temperature/humidity (BME280), eqCO2 and VOC (CCS811), RGBW ambient light intensity (VEML6040) and Human or animal presence (AK9754);

 Absolute orientation estimation module ([USFSMAX](https://hackaday.io/project/160283-max32660-motion-co-processor/log/182097-max32660-motion-coprocessor-mmc5983ma-low-noise-magnetometer-results)) with heading accuracy of < 0.5 degree rms;